sg893052/sonic-buildimage/L3/Route_Consistency_Checker/Route_Consistency_Checker.md

 - Kernel
 - APP_DB
 - ASIC_DB
-- H/W
+- SAI

 # 2 Feature Requirements

 The Route Consistency Checker feature enables the user to check the consistency of routes & nexthop.
-It checks whether the route & nexthop in Zebra is consistent with route & nexthop Kernel, APP_DB, ASIC_DB & Hardware.
+It checks whether the route & nexthop in Zebra is consistent with route & nexthop Kernel, APP_DB, ASIC_DB & SAI.
 Any discrepancy in the routes & nexthop will be detected and displayed to user.
 User will be given option to start & stop the route consistency checker.

 For Route Consistency Checker the source of truth will be Zebra routing table.